 If you look closely at the above photo, you can see where flat spots were filed onto the bottoms of the tires.
 Unless I do something to replicate the way a tire compresses under load the finished model looks wrong.
 Here’s a close-up of the nose wheel:

-To shoot the undersides of pretty much everything (napalm tanks and bombs excepted), I used Tamiya’s XF-55 color-corrected with 25% XF-2 white:
+To shoot the undersides of pretty much everything (napalm tanks and bombs excepted), I used Tamiya’s XF-55 Deck Tan color-corrected with 25% XF-2 Flat White: